elzemaltun/Flight-Simulation/README.md

 ## Compilation and Execution

-To compile and run the simulation, first, download the project into a folder.
+To compile and run the simulation, first, download the project as a zip file.
+Extract it to a folder.
 Then, follow these steps:

 1. Open a terminal.
 2. Navigate to the project directory: